sjoconnor/fitocracy-api/README.md

 # Specific Lifts

-You can get data regarding a specific link by appending the exercise name, exactly as it comes from Fitocracy, like so: `localhost:4567/my_activities/Barbell Bench Press`.
+You can get data regarding a specific link by appending the exercise name, exactly as it comes from Fitocracy, like so: `localhost:4567/user/activity_history`.
+Pass the activity name ("Barbell Bench Press") as a param.
 The lift name must match exactly as it does on Fitocracy.

 Sample output: